ccarnicle/evm_escrow/PROJECT_PLAN.md

 6.  **"Distribute Winnings" Feature Complete:** The pool detail page conditionally displays a secure form for the organizer to close the pool and distribute the winnings after the end time has passed.
 This includes client-side validation for payout totals and duplicate addresses.

+7.  **Privy Integration Complete:**
+       **Goal:** Streamline user authentication and wallet management, making the app more accessible to non-web3 native users.
+       **Implementation:** Replaced the original `Web3Context` and manual wallet connection logic with Privy's React SDK.
+The application now uses `PrivyProvider` at the root level and a refactored `Web3Context` that leverages the `usePrivy` and `useWallets` hooks.
+This provides a seamless login experience with both embedded wallets (for email/social logins) and external wallets like MetaMask.

 ## 🚀 v0.2 Potential Features & Improvements

 This section captures ideas for the next iteration of the project, based on observations during v0.1 development.